neil-hsopc/automated_debugging_complex_systems/README.md

 v0.9_3 – 21st  April 2026 (WIP / Draft) - Prompt 8 added and related section on research question / hypothesis

 This is a practical project concept note and implementation plan, not a formal research paper.
-Will convert into a research paper and PhD thesis later.
+Will convert into a research paper and PhD thesis later (maybe as time and work progressses).

 Prompts and thinking used: